basarat/typescript-book/docs/async-await.md

 * Ability to *put a value inside* the function.
 * Ability to *throw an exception inside* the function.

 This is exactly what generators allowed us to do!
-The thought experiment *is actually real* and is the `async`/`await` implementation in TypeScript / JavaScript.
+The thought experiment *is actually real* and so is the `async`/`await` implementation in TypeScript / JavaScript.
 Under the covers it just uses generators.

 ### Generated JavaScript